samersultan/csgo/readme.md

 View this autoexec as a good "frame work" and build upon it, feel free to tweak these settings to your liking, and be sure to contact me with any issues or bugs.

 The video.txt file is optimized for the highest fps performance and viability, feel free to modify it to your personal preferences.

+**Things you will need to change:**

+* Adjust the senativty on line 291
+* Select to enable or disable rawinput on line 293

 ---